Drowbe/coffee-pub-scribe/migration.md

 # Coffee Pub Scribe - Blacksmith API Migration Plan

 ## **Overview**
 This document outlines the comprehensive migration plan for integrating Coffee Pub Scribe with the Coffee Pub Blacksmith API.
 The goal is to replace custom implementations with standardized Blacksmith utilities while preserving unique module functionality.
+See the updated API docs for details and capabilities: [Blacksmith API Documentation](https://github.com/Drowbe/coffee-pub-blacksmith/wiki/Blacksmith-API).

 ## **Current State Analysis**